 As far as we know, there aren’t any gyms that let you exercise alongside your dog.
 But that doesn’t mean you have to sacrifice your workout time for theirs.
 You and your four-legged friend(s) can exercise at home together.
-Not only will your dog’s keen sense of routine remind you when it’s time to get moving, but the bond between you and your best friend will grow stronger.
+So not only will your dog’s keen sense of routine remind you when it’s time to get moving, but the bond between you and your best friend will grow stronger.

 What to Know Before You Start

 Be aware of your dog’s current health and activity level.
 Ease them into a routine and increase the activity gradually.
 Most dogs require between thirty minutes to two hours of daily exercise.
-Understand what breed your dog is and how that affects their stamina.
+Understand what breed your dog is and how that affects its stamina.
 Larger dogs can go on longer walks than small dogs.
 The breed also affects how your dog wants to exercise.
 Hunting breeds, for instance, are more likely to prefer games of fetch and chase.
 Consult your vet if you are concerned your dog may have health problems that could worsen with exercise (such as joint pain) or if you need help determining your dog’s breed.

 6 Ways to Exercise at Home